Vision

 • Communicate WGRF’s research funding activities and their outcomes.

-• Encourage extension/technology transfer of research results to agronomists and farmers.
+• Encourage extension and knowledge transfer and the exchange of results to farmers and agronomists.

 Outputs

-• Regular interaction occurs between WGRF and members/stakeholders to share information and identify research/technology transfer opportunities.
+• Regular interaction occurs between WGRF and members and stakeholders to share information and identify research and knowledge transfer opportunities.

-• Research results are provided to agronomists and farmers through support of extension/technology transfer tools and events.
+• Research results are provided to agronomists and farmers through support of extension and knowledge transfer tools and events.

 Objectives